dzekelid/rates/_listings/stripe/exchange-rates-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Exchange Rates
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Returns a list of objects that contain the rates at which foreign currencies
-    details.
+    are converted to one another.
+Only shows the currencies for which Stripe supports.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team